 - Documents that were published on the website before 23 September 2018 that are not needed for active administrative processes relating to tasks performed by the University of Surrey.

-We will be working to fix the issue of non-descriptive links, but as this is something that will need to be done by content editors checking and reviewing the many thousands of pages on the site, this work will take at least until April 2021.
+We are working to fix the issue of non-descriptive links, but as this is something that will need to be done by content editors checking and reviewing the many thousands of pages on the site, this work will take at least until summer 2021.

-In addition, we will be moving to a new web publishing model where content will be checked for accessibility compliance before being published to the live site.
+In addition, we aspire to move to a new web publishing model where content will be checked for accessibility compliance before being published to the live site.

 This website was last tested in July 2020.
 The test was carried out by the Digital Accessibility Centre.